(Distance learning) 2022 start

 Applications are considered on the basis of the applicant’s qualifications and experience.
 Applications may close before the deadline date if numbers accepted reach capacity.

-The deadline to submit an application is 30 June 2022
+The deadline to submit an application is 27 June 2025.

-It may be possible to submit an application after this date, please contact the admissions team to discuss this further
+It may be possible to submit an application after this date.
+Please contact the admissions team to discuss this further

-A reference indicating managerial consent in support of your application including indication that you are employed in a laboratory practising clinical embryology and that you have the appropriate time for study.
+You will need a reference indicating managerial consent in support of your application including indication that you are employed in a laboratory practising clinical embryology and that you have the appropriate time for study.
 The reference should be provided on a headed document with either a stamp from the institution or an electronic signature.

 You will be asked to submit a minimum of one paragraph outlining your reasons for wishing to undertake the course, and details of relevant experience.
 You should demonstrate through the supporting statement how the course will be of direct benefit to your personal and professional development.

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.